BI Tools Comparison Matrix: A Holistic Collection (2025)

 01. Astrato

 Positioned as the alternative to Looker and Tableau for modern data teams, Astrato is an analytics and visualization layer on top of Snowflakes’ cloud.
-Each time you interact with and filter your visualizations, the Astrato data engine generates a SQL query and visualizes results instantly across all your data.
+Each time you interact with and filter your visualizations, the Astrato data engine generates an SQL query and visualizes results instantly across all your data.

 Pricing: User-based pricing.
 Starts at $8/user/month.